dita-ot/docs/reference/markdown/Common-syntax.md

 ## Images

 Images used in inline content will result in inline placement.
-If a block level image contains a title, it will be treated as an image wrapped in figure:
+If a block-level image contains a title, it will be treated as an image wrapped in a figure element:

 ```markdown
 An inline ![Alt](test.jpg).